Student Volunteer Opportunities

 Last Updated: March 2018

 Students: Below are volunteer opportunities that specifically welcome high school and college students.
 Contact information is provided for each of the agencies.
-If you have general questions, please feel free to call us at the Volunteer Center at 410-897-9207 or e-mail us at firstname.lastname@example.org.
+If you see something that you are interesed in, please contact that organization directly to volunteer with them.
+If you have general questions, please feel free to e-mail us at firstname.lastname@example.org.
 ALSO, please mention to the agency that the Volunteer Center sent you!

 American Red Cross Blood Drives